ro-iterate/ro-iterate/README.md

 ### Hi there 👋

 My name is Romy.
-I’m currently learning Python as part of a bootcamp for **Data Scientist** at CoGrammar.
+I’m currently learning Python as part of a bootcamp for **Data Scientist** at HyperionDev.

 ##### So far I have learned:
 * Iteration and functions
 * File text IO
 * Object-oriented programming
+* NumPy, Pandas, Scikit learn
+* Fundamental Machine Learning

 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/r-b-6403a92b8?trk=contact-info)